Lwazicekiso/LwaziCekiso/README.md

 # Hi there, I'm Lwazi Cekiso 👋

 Welcome to my GitHub profile!
-I'm a passionate informatics studnet with a keen interest in full-stack development, system analysis and cyber security.
+I'm a passionate informatics student with a keen interest in full-stack development, system analysis and cyber security.

 ## About Me
 - 🎓 Honours student in Informatics at Stellenbosch University.